Ethire/vhdl_riscv_microprocessor/README.md

 !!! ajouter

 ### 2. Register file
+We made the Register File based on an array of "std_logic_vector" that makes us 16 registers, we write the data on a register synchronously at the opposite of the reading.
+According to the wanted architecture, we can read two register throught two outputs.
 ### 3. 8 bit counter
 The 8 bit counter was made as a practical exercice for learning how to implement a program on our development board